satvik-1203/satvik-1203/README.md

 ### Current projects ###

-- Full stack chat app with MERN stack and socket.io (TypeScript), used figma for frontend and backend prototyping.
+- Full stack chat app with MERN stack and socket.io (TypeScript), using figma for frontend and backend prototyping.

 ### Finished projects ###